DataTalksClub/machine-learning-zoomcamp/cohorts/2026/06-trees/images/2026-09-09-provenance-ledger.md

 where applicable.
 The source JPG, crop JPG, and published imagegen PNG are all retained together.

-The seven diagram crops use the coordinates recorded in the original rollout notes.
+The seven earlier diagram crops use the coordinates recorded in the original rollout notes.
+The eta plot has its own checked-in crop script because its published output required a semantic repair.
 The four summary crops are bounded content regions from the original notebook screenshots.
-Each regenerated summary output is made with imagegen using the original JPG and its matching bounded crop only; the old crisp PNG is not supplied as a reference.
+Each regenerated imagegen output is made using the original JPG and its matching bounded crop only; the old crisp PNG is not supplied as a reference.

 No sharpening, upscaling, or imagegen operation is performed by the crop script.
 It only preserves the source content region needed to audit the